-Fig. 5b presents SAXS data for samples under similar conditions as for the realtime optical microscopy study in Fig. 3.
-The SAXS profiles were collected during the crystallization process at a time at which the broad peak at $q \approx 0.7 \text{ nm}^{-1}$ has already developed, but Bragg peaks have not yet appeared.
+Figure 5b presents SAXS data for samples under similar conditions as for the real-time optical microscopy study in Figure 3.
+The SAXS profiles were collected during the crystallization process at a time at which the broad peak at $q \approx 0.7 \, \mathrm{nm}^{-1}$ has already developed, but Bragg peaks have not appeared yet.
 With 15 mM salt, the sample is located deep in regime II.
-While large aggregates are visible using optical microscopy (Fig. 3a), the SAXS profile shows a rather weak shoulder at $q \approx$ 0.7 nm-1, indicating less order within the large aggregates.
-Increasing the salt concentration increases the ordering inside of the aggregates, as the broad peak becomes more pronounced.
-The data set with 17 mM salt was collected at a different beamtime with higher resolution, and also shows the monomermonomer correlation peak at q around 2.2 nm-1.
+While large aggregates are visible from optical microscopy (Figure 3a), SAXS profile shows a rather weak shoulder at $q \approx 0.7 \, \mathrm{nm}^{-1}$ , indicating less order within the large aggregates.
+Increasing salt concentration increases the ordering inside of the aggregates as the broad peak becomes more pronounced.
+The data set with 17 mM salt was collected at a different beamtime with higher resolution and also shows the M-M correlation peak at q around $2.2 \, \mathrm{nm}^{-1}$ .

-Fig. 5 (a) SAXS measurements at a protein concentration of 6.5 mg ml-1, with CdCl2 concentrations covering all three regimes of RC (marked by I, II, III). (b) Selected SAXS profiles at the time when the broad peak is well developed for samples in regime III with 33 mg ml-1 BLG and 15, 17, 18.5 and 20 mM CdCl2, respectively.
+Figure 5 (a) SAXS measurements at a protein concentration of 6.5 mg/ml with CdCl2 concentrations covering all three regimes of RC (marked by I, II, III). (b) Selected SAXS profiles at the time when the broad peak is well developed for samples in regime III with 33 mg/ml BLG and 15, 17, 18.5 and 20 mM CdCl2, respectively.
 Data are shifted upward for clarity.

 We further measured a similar set of samples using SANS.
-In this case, the samples were prepared in D2O instead of H2O for better contrast.
-Neutron scattering causes no radiation damage to the proteins in solution, and most importantly, SANS measurements apply a large beam size (6 mm × 12 mm), which covers a much larger volume containing a reasonable number of crystals.
-This is in contrast to SAXS measurements with a beam size of 0.3 × 0.15 mm, which contains a limited number of crystals in the case of the crystallization in Fig. 3c and d.
+In this case, the samples were prepared in $D_2O$ instead of $H_2O$ for better contrast.
+Neutron scattering causes no radiation damage to the proteins in solution, and most importantly, SANS measurements apply a large beam size (6 mm x 12 mm) which covers a much larger volume containing a reasonable number of crystals.
+This is in contrast to SAXS measurements with a beam size of 0.3 x 0.15 mm which contains a limited number of crystals in the case of crystallization in Figure 3c and d.
 The measurements were carried out for freshly prepared samples, 2 h and 6 h after preparation, respectively.
-The results shown in Fig. 6 suggest that the samples behave very similarly as to how they do in H2O.
-First of all, in all cases, the fresh samples show the broad peak at $q \approx 0.7 \text{ nm}^{-1}$ which has been identified as the characteristic structural feature of the MIP.
-However, due to the low time resolution, the details of the development of this peak cannot be obtained.
-Nevertheless, for the sample with 20 mM salt, it is clear that this broad peak develops and becomes more pronounced after 2 h.
-In addition to this broad peak, the monomer-monomer correlation peak at q around 2 nm $^{-1}$ is pronounced in all cases, which is in good agreement with the SAXS measurements.
-The slight shift of the monomer-monomer peak to a low q value in SANS is due to the hydration effect.52 Secondly, after a certain time, smeared Bragg peaks appear for all samples.
-At the same time, the broad peak (MIP) reduces in its intensity or completely disappears.
+The results shown in Figure 6 suggest that the samples behave very similar as in $H_2O$ .
+First of all, in all cases, the fresh samples show the broad peak at $q\approx 0.7~{\rm nm}^{-1}$ which has been identified as the characteristic structural feature of the MIP.
+However, due to the low time resolution, the details of the development of this peak cannot be followed.
+Nevertheless, for the sample with 20 mM salt, it is visible that this broad peak develops and becomes more pronounced after 2 h.
+In addition to this broad peak, the M-M correlation peak at q around $2 \, \mathrm{nm}^{-1}$ is pronounced in all cases which is in good agreement with the SAXS measurements.
+The slight shift of M-M peak to the low q value in SANS is due to the hydration effect $^{52}$ .
+Secondly, after certain time, smeared Bragg peaks appear for all samples.
+At the same time, the broad peak (MIP) reduces its intensity or completely disappears.
 Although the low resolution of SANS at the high-q region smears the Bragg peaks, their positions are consistent with the SAXS measurements.